Constitution of Brazil: Criticism

 The Federal Constitution of 1988 is also criticized for having adopted one of the broadest Special Forums in the world, which jurists argue encourage corruption.
 A quarter of the actions with a Privileged Forum take more than ten years to be judged.
 The Supreme Federal Court takes 1,300 days to judge criminal actions by persons with privileged jurisdiction.
 Between 2001 and 2017, 200 actions involving the Privileged Forum expired.

 Also criticized is the requirement of unappealable transit for the execution of the sentence.
-For Judge Sérgio Moro, waiting for the final judgment will contribute to impunity.
+For Judge Sergio Moro, waiting for the final judgment will contribute to impunity.
 According to Minister Teori Zavascki after confirming a second sentence, one could no longer speak of the principle of non-culpability, since "the exceptional remedies, for the superimposition courts, do not boast the ability to review facts and evidence".
-In the United Nations, 193 of the 194 countries have a first or second arrest.

 In the electoral aspect, the Constitution adopted the mandatory vote.
 Among the 15 largest economies in the world, Brazil is the only country in which voting is mandatory.
 A 2014 survey showed that the mandatory vote is rejected by 61% of Brazilians.
-Some indoctrinates question whether it is democratic to compel people to vote.
+Some question whether it is democratic to compel people to vote.

 The Constitution adopted the social democratic model of State organization, as defined by the columnist for the newspaper O Estado de S. Paulo Luiz Sérgio Henriques.
 For professor and lawyer Marco Aurélio Marrafon, president of the Brazilian Academy of Constitutional Law, the 1988 Brazilian Magna Carta organized the State according to the Welfare State model, in which it is intended to reconcile "the liberal component of preservation of individual rights and limitation of state power, with direct economic intervention and the promotion of public policies, in order to redistribute resources and reduce social inequalities."
 In order to finance the Welfare State, it was necessary to raise the tax burden, which went from 23.4% of GDP in 1988, to 33.6% of GDP in 2005, and to link budget revenues.
 Thus, the Union reached 93% of mandatory spending in 2017, decreasing the room for maneuver by the government and affecting investments.
 This option is criticized by some.

 Some criticize an alleged excessive power granted to the Order of Attorneys of Brazil by the Constitution.
 Brazilian philosopher and journalist Hélio Schwartsman considers that the 1988 Constitution conferred "disproportionate powers" on lawyers such as "appointing judges, writing laws, proposing direct actions of unconstitutionality, defining who can and who cannot become a lawyer".
 Roberto Campos, economist, ex-senator and Minister of Planning of Brazil in the early years of the military dictatorship noted that "The OAB has achieved the feat of being mentioned three times in what he defines as the "besteirol Constitution" of 1988.
 According to him, "it's perhaps the only case in the world where a club of professionals has enshrined the constitutional text."